Hima-Atluri/Data_Analysis/README.md

   `& /.../.../.venv/Scripts/Activate.ps1`

-* Clone the project from master branch in the repository and open the folder in VSCode
+* Clone the project from the repository and open the folder in VSCode
 * Run the server

   `python manage.py runserver`